eclipse-theia/theia-website/src/docs/faq.md

 <details>
 <summary>Longer answer</summary>

-Eclipse Theia and Microsoft's VS Code share technologies (Monaco, LSP, DAP) but differ in purpose and philosophy:
+Eclipse Theia and Microsoft's VS Code share technologies (Monaco, LSP, DAP) but are entirely different code bases and differ in purpose and philosophy:
 - Theia is a framework designed for building custom IDEs and tools, with full flexibility to change any part of the UI or backend.
 - VS Code is a powerful general-purpose editor with limited deep customization outside its extension API.
 - Theia IDE is a fully-featured development environment built on the Theia Platform that functions as an open variant to VS Code, offering similar features and compatibility with VS Code extensions.